-Retirement Living offers older people the opportunity to remain independent in their own home but in a community setting with people of a similar age and with the added benefit of support from a dedicated Court Manager.
+Retirement Living offers older people the opportunity to remain independent in their own home but in a community setting and with the added benefit of support from a dedicated Court Manager.
 Highly valued by our residents, Court Managers are a vital component of our offer.
 They provide advice and arrange help if required, as well as managing the building and associated services.

 Our strategic priorities

 Looking ahead, we are now thinking about what future generations of older people will want and expect from us.